id6/id6-docs/docs/configuration/environment.md

 **Description**:

+Applies to the authentication server only.
 Window size for rate limiting, in ms.

 ## ID6\_RATE\_LIMIT\_MAX\_PER\_WINDOW